swgriffith/azure-guides/external-dns/README.md

 ### Create the AKS Cluster

-We'll create the AKS cluster in the above created subnet, and enable managed identity.
-We'll use the cluster 'kubelet' managed identity to access the private zone.
+We'll create the AKS cluster in the above created subnet, and enable the flags for Workload Identity Support (i.e. OIDC Issuer and Workload Identity).

 ```bash
 # Create the AKS Cluster